edgardomortiz/Captus/docs/content/assembly/align/options.md

 This argument is optional, the default is **5**
 ___
+### **`--max_average_copies`**
+Do not align loci with more average copies than this value.
+Average number of copies is defined as number of sequences divided by number of samples.
+For example, a value of 1.33 means that 33%% of the samples can have an extra copy.
+Use -1 to disable.

+This argument is optional, the default is **-1**
+___
 ### **`-s, --min_samples`**
 Minimum number of samples in a marker to proceed with alignment.
 Markers with fewer samples will be skipped.
 The default **4** corresponds to smallest number of sequences to build a rooted phylogeny.